How to Use Remote Control in Neat Pulse

 You can choose from three remote control permission settings:

-• Automatically allowed (Always Allow): Remote control sessions are automatically accepted without user intervention.
+- Always allowed: Remote control sessions are automatically accepted without user intervention.

-• Allowed with Confirmation: Remote control requests must be manually approved by someone present in the room.
+- Allowed with confirmation: Remote control requests must be manually approved by someone present in the room.
 If no action is taken, the request is automatically denied after 15 seconds.

-• Not allowed: Remote control requests are blocked entirely.
+- Not allowed: Remote control requests are blocked entirely.

-When remote control is marked as “Not allowed” on the device, Neat Pulse users will see a message pop up that says “Remote control has been disabled on the endpoint” when hovering their mouse over the remote control option.
+When remote control is set to Not allowed on the device, Neat Pulse users will see a message pop-up that says Remote control has been disabled on the endpoint when hovering their mouse over the remote control option (see Figure 8).

 Note: If remote control is disallowed during an active session, the session will continue until manually terminated by the user.
 Subsequent remote control attempts will be blocked as expected.